 The Praxis Project runs a university wide 12 week course in Semester 2 each year.
 This is open for free to all current students and staff at UCC.
 The course is also open to the general public with a fee of €150.
 This fee may be reduced for people who are unemployed or who have special needs.
 To enquire about the fee waiver please contact Ms. Jacqui Churcher at the the Centre for Continuing Professional Development (CPD), UCC: email@example.com or firstname.lastname@example.org Proof of unemployment status is required.

-Due to an overwhelming interest in this course we will have an information session about the course on 16h November 2022 to answer all your questions and decide if this is for you.
-The information session will be online at 5PM.
-Registration will begin after this date (see below).
+Due to an overwhelming interest in this course we will have an information session about the course on 23rd November 2022 to answer all your questions and decide if this course is for you.
+The information session will be online at 4PM.
+Registration will begin on 24th November (see below).

 Topic: UW0012 Information Session